japoeder/Portfolio/README.md

 <img align="left" width="250" height="150" src="https://github.com/japoeder/Portfolio/blob/master/Images/loanapp.jpg"> **[Origination Model (Credit Risk)](https://github.com/japoeder/Origination-Model-Project)**

-This project applies various classification models such as Logistic Regression, Random Forest and LightGBM to detect consumers who will default the loan.
-SMOTE is used to handle imbalanced data and LightGBM is implemented results in the highest accuracy 98.89% and 0.99 F1 Score.
+This project applies various classification models such as Logistic Regression (pytorch & sklearn), Random Forest, and XGBoost to solve an import origination problem in the credit risk space.
+The models for the most part have comparable accuracy metrics aside from xgboost, which may perform better with some additional fine tuning.

 #